denisevice/checklist-trello-bot/README.md

-# Checklist Bot by OCTO Trello Power-Up (LJE, CDU, ARA)
+# Checklist Bot by OCTO

 ## Description

 The Checklist Bot Power-Up allows you to automatically perform tasks associated with checklists in a board : assign a checklists template to the lists, move cards when an item is checked and even have the bot automatically check items.
-Powered by OCTO Technology (LJE & CDU)
+Powered by OCTO Technology.
+Design & code by Louis Jeckel, Christophe Durand and Aurélien Rambaux

 ## Power-up Installation
 See Trello documentation